Assistant Professor Jobs at University Of Cincinnati with Visa Sponsorship

 Which visa types does University Of Cincinnati commonly use for Assistant Professors?

 The most common pathway for international Assistant Professors is the H-1B, which the university can file year-round as a cap-exempt institution.
-J-1 exchange visitor visas are also used, particularly for visiting or postdoctoral appointments.
+J-1 visa exchange visitor visas are also used, particularly for visiting or postdoctoral appointments.
 For tenure-track hires, the university often initiates EB-2 or EB-3 Green Card sponsorship through the PERM process once the position is established.

 What qualifications does University Of Cincinnati expect for Assistant Professor roles?